Case Studies

 LISA ROSENBLATT CARGILE

 Lisa was born in California.
-She attended college in both Santa Barbara (UCSB) and Nashville, TN (Vanderbilt), lived abroad in both Bordeaux and Nagoya, and worked as an elementary school speech therapist.
+She attended college at both UCSB and Vanderbilt, and worked as an elementary school speech therapist.

-In March 2016, concerned primarily about a change in her handwriting–and with a sinking feeling–Lisa talked to her primary care physician.
-Unfortunately, her concerns were dismissed as merely psychosomatic.
-Nevertheless, she persisted and received a diagnosis of Parkinson’s disease the following month from a neurologist.
+In March 2016, concerned primarily about a change in her handwriting, Lisa talked to her primary care physician.
+Her concerns were dismissed as merely psychosomatic.
+Nevertheless, she persisted and received a diagnosis of Parkinson’s disease the following month.
 Her gait, balance, and movement symptoms progressed seemingly rapidly over the next three years.
-Again with a sinking feeling, she travelled to Stanford for a neurology consultation and was diagnosed with Multiple System Atrophy, type C (MSA-C) in March 2019; this diagnosis was seconded by UCLA neurologists.
+Again with a sinking feeling, she traveled to Stanford, where she was diagnosed with Multiple System Atrophy, cerebellar type (MSA-C) in March 2019; this diagnosis was seconded by UCLA neurologists.

 Autonomic dysfunction increased, especially orthostatic hypotension and incontinence.
 Nevertheless, Lisa still managed to walk until July 2020, when she contracted covid.
-In an abundance of caution, she was hospitalized but received no covid-specific treatments during her three-day stay.
 After a month of convalescing, she seemingly recovered from covid, but was never to walk again.

 She was placed on home hospice.
 Lisa suffered from sundowning, constipation, dysarthria, and dysphagia.
 She received a feeding tube in May 2021, which greatly helped with hydration.
-In November, she fell into a coma for 18 hours, but self-revived.
 Despite the feeding tube, she stopped digesting food in early January 2022.
-Without food for three weeks, she passed peacefully in late January 2022, at the age of 53.
+Without food for three weeks, she passed peacefully in late January 2022, at 53.

 RICHARD DEXTER

-Richard Dexter was the youngest of eleven and only 15 when his father died.
+Richard was the youngest of eleven.
 He became a Memphis firefighter and paramedic.
 Richard lived life to the fullest with his wife of 58 years, Salinda.
 He raised three daughters and loved spending time with his family, friends, and Alabama football.

-In 2014, Richard’s best friend noticed his walking was off-balance and he was shuffling.
-After falling face forward a couple of times, Richard saw a cardiologist, who sent him to a pulmonologist, who sent him to a urologist, with no diagnosis.
-It was in early 2015 when he passed out for the first time that the doctors began to look at his brain.
-After many more orthostatic hypotension episodes and visits to a couple of local neurologists, Richard spent a week at Mayo Clinic Arizona.
-He left Mayo Clinic with a MSA-C diagnosis, later confirmed by a UAB movement disorder specialist.
+In 2014, Richard’s friend noticed the shuffling gait and poor balance.
+After falling a few times, Richard saw a cardiologist, then a pulmonologist, then a urologist, with no diagnosis.
+It was in early 2015, when he passed out for the first time, that the doctors began to look at his brain.
+After more episodes of orthostatic hypotension and visits to local neurologists, Richard spent a week at Mayo Clinic Arizona.
+He left with an MSA-C diagnosis, seconded by a UAB movement disorder specialist.

 After a bad fall in December 2016, Richard stayed in bed at home.
-Salinda spent every hour with Richard as his primary caregiver and best friend.
-With his family, he watched Alabama football games, shared meals, and played games.
-Richard’s spirits were always up.
+With his devoted family, he watched Alabama football games, shared meals, and played games.
+His spirits were always up.
 His sense of humor never dimmed and his joie de vivre was contagious.

 In early March 2021, Richard began having trouble swallowing.
-He could hardly eat or drink, no matter how hard he tried.
 He passed away peacefully at home a few days after meeting his hospice team and letting them know his daughter, Jana, was his quarterback.

-JoAnn Dickinson Ford, born on Groundhog’s Day in 1935, was a professional harpist, educator, and volunteer.
+JoAnn, born on Groundhog’s Day, was a professional harpist, educator, and volunteer.
 She treasured roles as wife, mother, and “zookeeper” for many pets!
-Traveling, gardening, and sewing kept her in constant motion.

-After her husband died in 2011, it became hard to complete tasks without support.
-JoAnn experienced mobility issues, and was hospitalized repeatedly due to UTIs.
+After her husband died in 2011, JoAnn experienced mobility issues and had fulltime care.
 Orthostatic hypotension caused several falls; one resulting in a broken hip.
+She was hospitalized repeatedly due to UTIs.
 Doctors attempted medication adjustments, but JoAnn had adverse reactions to anything other than levodopa.

-JoAnn lived with full time care, until 2017 when she moved to assisted living.
-In the next few months, JoAnn experienced rapid decline of voice control, diminished writing ability, frequent drooling, and worsening dystonia.
-Though wheelchair bound, she exercised and practiced speech daily.
-In 2018, JoAnn had episodes where she was unable to respond or open her eyes (eyelid apraxia).
-In January 2019 doctors deemed it “end stage Parkinsons”, placed her on hospice, and gave her three days to live.
+In 2017, she moved to assisted living.
+JoAnn experienced diminished writing ability, frequent drooling, worsening dystonia, and episodes where she was unable to respond or open her eyes.
+Though chair bound, she exercised and practiced speech daily.
+In January 2019 doctors deemed it “end stage Parkinson’s”, placed her on hospice, and gave her three days to live.

-She proved them wrong, living three and a half more years (even celebrating her 02-02-2020 birthday), and never lost her mental acuity or her positive outlook.
+She proved them wrong, living three more years (even celebrating her 02-02-2020 birthday), and never lost her mental acuity or positive outlook.

 Findings showed that multiple system atrophy (MSA-P), not PD, caused her debilitating parkinsonian symptoms.
 JoAnn lived 13 years with a disease she didn’t know she had!
 We are comforted knowing that her brain donation, and her story, will continue to educate and help others.